Beer, Devon: Economy

-Historically, the main sources of income for the village included fishing and lace production.
+The shape of the coastline allowed local seafarers to operate in weather conditions when other towns could not, because it is protected from the prevailing westerly winds by Beer Head and the chalk cliffs which are the westernmost outcrop of limestone on the southwest coast.
 Boats are winched up the beach as there is no harbour, and fresh fish is sold nearby.
 Nowadays small electrically-driven winches using steel cables or tractors are located on the beach to haul boats in.
 Higher up is an old manual capstan operated by up to 20 men, now disused.

+Physical features

+Many of the buildings are faced with flint, a hard glassy stone found in the local chalk rock.

 A brook winds its way in an open conduit alongside the main road down to the sea.

-The shape of the coastline allowed local seafarers to operate in weather conditions when other towns could not, because it is protected from the prevailing westerly winds by Beer Head and the chalk cliffs which are the westernmost outcrop of limestone on the southwest coast.